gravitational/teleport/rfd/0164-scoped-rbac.md

 **Note:** While it’s tempting to support scope templates, we will push this out of the scope of this RFD.

+Each scope is a valid URI, either starting with a path `/leafs/path/etc` or with scheme prefix: `admin:/path`.
+URI syntax will let us expand definition of the scope going forward.

 #### The Access verb